flaviusb/talks/system-design/problem-statement.md

 An 'actually different' system

+That is:

 No C, no verilog, no x86/arm, no posix...

+Design flows...

+Specific constraints for the system I am working on:

+No d$/i$, no TLB, no DMA/MMU/owned pages etc in the current style, channel IO etc instead, NoC...

+Otherwise fairly conventional.

 Firm piece of ground
 Able to change - test out ideas - fast bringup/change things at many levels